Michael-Christie/MichaeChristie.DiscordManager/README.md

 Last Updated: June 11, 2022 12:27 PM

+To install ``https://github.com/Michael-Christie/unity.michaelchristie.discordmanager.git#1.0.5`` in the unity package manager.

 # Prerequisite

 Once you’ve downloading this package into your unity project, you will need to set up a Scriptable Object that holds all the data needed for the Discord Manager.
 Under Discord Manager > Create Asset Menu.
 This will need to create a Settings Scriptable Object  in Resources > DiscordManager for you to edit.